IBM/ai-agent-for-loan-risk/README.md

 # Loan Risk - AI Agent

-This repository provides an AI agent sample application for demonstration and proof-of-concept(PoC) to help agentic AI adoption in industry/enterprise workflows and use cases.
+This repository provides an AI agent application for demonstration and proof-of-concept(PoC) to showcase agentic AI adoption in industry/enterprise workflows and use cases.

 With a focus on the financial industry, it uses a bank loan processing workflow as an example that leverages agentic AI.
 It demonstrates one of the main values of using agentic AI - _relying on LLMs to reason about what to do and take actions_, instead of relying on traditional approach of rules and conditions.

-The application is built to run on IBM Cloud – deploy on Code Engine to host the code for the AI agent, use watsonx.ai for inferencing and retrieval augmented generation (RAG) with LLMs, and watsonx Assistant for a chat conversation experience.
+The application is built to run on IBM Cloud – deploy on Code Engine to host the code for the AI agent, use watsonx.ai for inferencing and retrieval augmented generation (RAG) with LLMs, and watsonx Assistant/Orchestrate for a chat conversation experience.

-To learn more about the key features and architectural concepts of agentic AI using the Loan Risk AI Agent refer to the article [Agentic AI in enterprise workflow automation](https://developer.ibm.com/articles/agentic-ai-workflow-automation/).
+To learn more about the key features and architectural concepts of agentic AI and about using this Loan Risk AI Agent, refer to the article [Agentic AI in enterprise workflow automation](https://developer.ibm.com/articles/agentic-ai-workflow-automation/).

-For questions or feedback contact Anuj Jain (jainanuj@us.ibm.com)
+For questions or feedback contact Anuj Jain (jainanuj@us.ibm.com).

 ## Use Case
 + AI agent to support bank loan risk evaluation workflow.